 - Always make time for stretching to avoid unnecessary strain and potential injuries.

-- If an injury still hurts after 4-6 weeks of rest and anti-inflammatories, or if pain starts to occur at rest or at night, make an appointment with your doctor.
+- If an injury still hurts after 4-6 weeks of rest and anti-inflammatories, or if pain starts to occur at rest or at night, make an appointment with your doctor to receive the appropriate sport injury treatment.
 When in doubt, always check with your doctor.

 Young athletes look to adults for help preventing injuries, and parents frequently look to coaches to prevent their child from sustaining serious injury.
 Unfortunately, not all coaches are certified or familiar with how to prevent and recognize sports injuries.